 - Meeting up with too many new people vs spending time with a few quality people and start enjoying his alone time again.

-- Spending the day on screens vs. exercising to be energised and then more focused for personal and client work.
+- Spending the day on screens vs. exercising to be energized and then more focused for personal work

 - Drinking a beer at the end of the day vs. enjoying a drink as a reward once something personal is done.
 Principle of delayed vs instant gratification.